• Take Me Bak 'OME

 Picture

-David and Carol Harvey, with Dave - 1973
+David and Carol Hill (Harvey), with Dave - 1973

 I remember Jack telling me how he and Carol went to the London Palladium gig in January 1973.
 Both of them were backstage but when the show started they wanted to watch from the stalls.
 They took their backstage passes and went outside - and asked to be let in downstairs.